Same Time, Next Year (film): Production

 The film is structured as six episodes, each occurring approximately five years apart.
-Between the scenes are shown a series of photos that depict cultural and political events that had ensued in the years between each segment, such as Harry S. Truman, Nikita Khrushchev, Lucille Ball, Elvis Presley, and John F. Kennedy.
+Between the scenes (entr'acte) are shown a series of photos (montage) that depict cultural and political events that had ensued in the years between each segment, such as Harry S. Truman, Nikita Khrushchev, Lucille Ball, Elvis Presley, and John F. Kennedy.
 The episodes are period-specific, often making references to what was actually happening during the time portrayed.
 For example, in the segment set in 1966, Doris is caught up in the protest movement at Berkeley, while George takes a Librium and reveals that he had voted for Barry Goldwater, and later that his son had been killed in Vietnam.

+The original 1975 play used tape montages (speeches, songs, sports broadcasts) between the six scenes.
+The Philadelphia Lantern Theater Company incorporated different photo and music montages of social events 1951-1984 instead of 1951–1977 in the movie.

 Exteriors for the film were shot at the Heritage House Inn, a well-known resort and bed & breakfast in Little River, California, 7 mi south of Mendocino, California.
 The shell of the cottage was built on a temporary foundation overlooking the Pacific Ocean, but the interior was filmed on the Universal Studios sound stage in Los Angeles.
 After filming was completed, Universal paid for the shell to be relocated to a permanent foundation and the interior was outfitted with the studio furnishings.
 The cottage became a popular romantic getaway, so popular that the Heritage House eventually partitioned the cottage in half and added a second bathroom to the opposite end.
 One half of the cottage was called "Same Time" and the other half called "Next Year".
 The Heritage House closed due to foreclosure in December 2008.
-The cottage still stands, updated and remodeled, and the Heritage House reopened in the summer of 2013.
+The cottage still stands, updated and remodeled, and the Heritage House reopened in 2013.